The American Revolution in South Carolina

 Ninety-Six District Loyalist Militia commanded by Col. Thomas Fletchall

-Companies of the New Acquisition District Loyalist Militia led by:
+Known companies of the New Acquisition District Loyalist Militia, led by:

 -